MrCorn0-0/hunspell_ja_JP/README.md

 3. Go to the Dictionary setting in the app, and enable the added morphology.
 Also add it to your Dict groups if you want.
 4. It should be working now :)

+##
+Feel free to drop a comment for questions and communications.

 Please indicate the origin when using.
 转载请注明出处。